hadmacker/asd_notes/COMMENTS.md

 > [nhs.uk](https://www.nhs.uk/conditions/autism/autism-and-everyday-life/treatments-that-are-not-recommended-for-autism/)

 ### Myth: Autism can be cured.

 > Autism is not an illness and there is no cure.
 > [nhs.uk](https://www.nhs.uk/conditions/autism/autism-and-everyday-life/treatments-that-are-not-recommended-for-autism/)

-Research-backed interventions and therapies exist that may help autistic individuals to develop life skills and manage harmful behaviours.

-:warning: Some treatments and approaches may be harmful, fake, or unsupported by research.
-Further investigation should be performed prior to adopting any such treatment.
+Individuals with autism are not broken, damaged, faulty, sick, diseased, defective, or cursed. _They have value, unquestionably, without compromise, without change_.
+We must be mindful to _not assume_ that they are valued only if they are _cured_ or _conform_ to a normative set of typical behaviours.

 ### Myth: Autism only affects boys.